Skip to main content

 Configurationโ€‹

-Configure the emergency call codes in your config/runtime.exs file:
+Configure the emergency call codes in your TAS configuration file:

-• emergency_call_codes (required): List of strings representing emergency service numbers
+• emergency_call_codes: List of emergency service numbers to detect

 • These codes are checked in addition to SIP emergency URNs (e.g., <urn:service:sos>)